milvus-io/milvus/docs/design_docs/milvus_proto.md

   // The utc timestamp calculated by created_timestamp repeated uint64 created_utc_timestamps = 5;

-  // Load percentage on querynode when type is InMemory repeated int64 inMemory_percentages = 6;
+  // Load percentage on QueryNode when type is InMemory repeated int64 inMemory_percentages = 6;
 }
 ```